GeoDuqueza1939/SDOStoTomasCity/web/ronas/.docsanddesign/Notes.md

   * Include a way to input MFO's, KRA's, Objectives, and Performance Indicators.
 However, any existing data may be suggested proactively or included in available options.
 Should the needed items not be included among the options, ratees and raters, in agreement, can add those themselves.
 The ratee proposing an item and the rater clicking the <button>Approve</button> button shall constitute an agreement.
   * Once KRA's and the others are chosen, a preview of the corresponding (I|O)PCRF will be made available.
 * Other forms that can be proposed:
+  * Self-Assessment Tool (SAT) - Phase I
   * Performance Monitoring and Coaching Form (PMCF) - Phase II
-  * Teacher-related observation and feedback forms (FOR CLARIFICATION) - when encoding, should indicate whether it is a real-time use or merely an encoding of a paper-based form
+  * Teacher-related observation and feedback forms (FOR CLARIFICATION) - when encoding, should indicate whether it is a real-time use or merely an encoding of a paper-based form - Phase II
-    * COT
+    * Classroom Observation Tool (COT)
     * LAC
 * A Dashboard may be introduced to display all statistics and status related to the rater, ratee, and performance management roles.
 (FOR CLARIFICATION)
 * Timeouts may be introduced to make sure that raters and ratees commit to the accomplishment of the online IPCRF/OPCRF.
 (FOR CLARIFICATION)